KUR-creative/data-warehouse/README.md

 Reusable (pure) functions **for any circumstance**.

 ### core
-Reusable pure functions just **for this project**. \
+Reusable small and simple (pure) functions just **for this project**. \
-core functions DO NOT HAVE side-effects!
+core functions could not have side-effects...
+Side-effects are discouraged.

 ### tasks
-Reusable functions across **Entity modules** \
+Reusable more big functions across **Entity modules**. \
-tasks functions can read or write files or something...
+Tasks functions can read or write files or something...
-Side-effect allowed.
+Side-effect are allowed, but generally discouraged.

 ## Entity Modules